the-events-calendar/the-events-calendar/readme.txt

 == Description ==

+><strong>A note about support:</strong> We’re here to help troubleshoot bugs, but should set expectations early that the support forums at WordPress.org are only checked once a week.
+Please read our <a href=“http://wordpress.org/support/topic/welcome-the-events-calendar-users-read-this-first?replies=3”>sticky post</a> before creating a new thread.
+>
+> Users looking for more timely/in-depth support are encouraged to check out <a href="http://m.tri.be/mj" target="_blank" title="[new window]">Events Calendar PRO</a>.

 Create and manage events with ease.
 Get professional-level quality and features backed by a team you can trust.
 The Events Calendar will help you kick ass.

 The Events Calendar is built and supported by WordPress artisans Modern Tribe.
 Looking for additional functionality including recurring events, ticket sales, publicly submitted events, new views, Facebook event integration and more? <a href="http://m.tri.be/2a">Check out the available add-ons.</a>